Interdisciplinary Science and Engineering Complex: EXP

 The original 2013 Institutional Master Plan that proposed ISEC included three buildings in the complex.
 In May 2019, Northeastern proposed a single second building that would complete the complex, EXP, with plans to begin construction in early 2020.
-The 350,000 sq ft new building is anticipated to take three years to complete and will include dynamic research spaces for driverless cars and humanoid robots.
+The 350,000 sq ft new building was anticipated to take three years to complete and includes dynamic research spaces for driverless cars and humanoid robots.
 The building was approved by the Boston Planning and Development Agency in October 2019.
 Construction began in early 2020, but was delayed due to the COVID-19 pandemic.
-Construction continued in August 2020.
-The building is estimated to cost $218,245,000.
+Construction continued in August 2020, with an estimated construction cost of $218,245,000.
+The building opened in Fall 2023.

 Design

 ISEC has 6 stories consisting of labs, classrooms, offices, conference rooms, and research facilities.
 The first floor consists of two 50-seat lecture halls, two 50-seat active learning classrooms, a bicycle storage room, a 24-seat biomaterials teaching lab, a cafe, and a 280-seat auditorium.
 The building also has a central atrium which extends through all 6 floors and contains the main spiral staircase.
-Floors 2-5 house an array of experimental labs on the rectangular half of the building and contain offices and conference rooms on the rounded half of the building across the atrium.
+Floors 2–5 house an array of experimental labs on the rectangular half of the building and contain offices and conference rooms on the rounded half of the building across the atrium.
 The 6th floor is structurally similar to floors 2–5, but house computational research facilities in place of the laboratories.
-The north corner of floors 3-6 contain a computational research room, and floor 2 has a lab classroom in the same corner.
+The north corner of floors 3–6 contain a computational research room, and floor 2 has a lab classroom in the same corner.

 The ISEC building was constructed for collaboration and research.
 The central body of the building consists of a large atrium that extends from the ground floor to the six-story ceiling.
 Much of the research space which borders this main atrium is completely visible to observers, allowing for high levels of transparency between the public and different disciplines.
 Open spaces of collaboration and "research on display" define much of the complex.

 ISEC was constructed on an urban brownfield site that was formerly a parking lot set between the Columbus Ave and Renaissance Park Garages.
 The building achieved a LEED Gold certification in 2018, using 78% less energy than a traditional lab building.
 The building also has a rainwater retention system that harvests rainwater and uses it to supply 57% of the flushing needs in the building.